chris-pearce/scally/utilities/README.md

 ## New utilities

 You can create new utilities in your [project specific CSS](https://github.com/westfieldlabs/scally#your-styles) however because utilities are so focused it's probably better off in the Scally framework.
-So create a [Scally GitHub issue](https://github.com/westfieldlabs/scally/issues) to have it considered for inclusion into the framework or even better submit a PR, [see](https://github.com/westfieldlabs/scally#contributing).
+So create a [Scally GitHub issue](https://github.com/westfieldlabs/scally/issues) to have it considered for inclusion into the framework or even better [submit a PR](https://github.com/westfieldlabs/scally#contributing).